 • Through a unique research of the Nobel committee´s internal archives the author found that the awarders, always reluctant to challenge the military world order, have suppressed the very ideas that they were legally obliged to support.

 • Presenting the 114 peacemakers who should have won - many from the global South - the book also presents a little-known history and vindicates a suppressed and besmirched political idea.

 • A prize true to Nobel would help us face pressing problems, environment, human rights, poverty, run-down infrastructure, democracy, the plight of women and children, water, housing, money for care, culture, . . . everywhere, every year.

-Translated and rewritten by the author for an international public, with easy-to-read tables.
-This unique and innovative study calls for fundamental reforms essential to creating world peace.
+Now translated, updated and re-edited for an international public, with easy-to-read tables and indexes.
+A unique and innovative study of reforms essential to creating world peace.
 A work of solid scholarship written for the lay reader.

 The most original, interesting, and important book on the Nobel Peace Prize – ever.
 In 2008 Heffermehl wrote on What Nobel Really Wanted, here is What Really Happened.

 A very fine book.
 In fact too big for Norway – this book requires translations worldwide.

 This book I would publish without one second of hesitation.
 You have done magnificent work, setting a new standard.
 A major work, this is history writing making a major intervention in the present situation of the world.